mshiekh/alibaba-ack-saudi-region/README.md

 Confirm the apply with yes when prompted.

 6. **Verify the Deployment:**
-  After the apply completes, verify that the resources were created successfully in the Alibaba Cloud Console. and the kubeconfig file will be generated, copy it to the `~/.kube/config` and you should be able to list all the worker nodes there
+  After the apply completes, verify that the resources were created successfully in the Alibaba Cloud Console. and the kubeconfig file will be generated `config`, copy it to the `~/.kube/config` or the location where you configure kubeconfig and you should be able to access the ACK cluster